 - You are guaranteed to get a variety of vitamins such as vitamin B, vitamin C, niacin and riboflavin.

 - Disputable clinical research.

-- May depict some side effects such as headaches, fishy body odor, diarrhea and heart racing.
+- Some side effects may occur such as headache, fishy body odor, diarrhea, and heart racing.

 Reviews and Results